 - You can add 12 ounces of water to your daily total for every 30 minutes that you work out, as a general rule.

 So, if you work out for 45 minutes daily, you would add 18 ounces of water to your daily intake.

-- If you want to lose weight, you can add 1500 ml water to your daily water intake (Step1 + step 2) to burn around 23 calories per day and to suppress calorie intake by 75-90 calories per meal that will help you lose up to 5 pounds of weight within 12 weeks. (study)
+- If you want to lose weight, you can add 1500 ml water to your daily water intake (Step1 + step 2) to burn around 23 calories per day and to suppress calorie intake by 75-90 calories per meal that will help you lose 5 to 7 pounds of weight within 12 weeks. (study)

-Note: Add 1500 ml (50 ounce) water to this number to boost your weight loss.
+Note: Add 1500 ml (50 ounces) water to this number to boost your weight loss.

 If you follow the rule of drinking 500 ml cold water before each meal (1500 ml water intake extra per day) for one year then,

 - Drinking water increases caloric burn – drinking extra 1500 ml water can burn around 23 calories on average per day.